-On this day in 1904, Henry Ford sets a land-speed record of 91.37 mph on the frozen surface of Michigan’s Lake St. Clair.
+On January 12, 1904, Henry Ford sets a land-speed record of 91.37 mph on the frozen surface of Michigan’s Lake St. Clair.
 He was driving a four-wheel vehicle, dubbed the “999,” with a wooden chassis but no body or hood.
 Ford’s record was broken within a month at Ormond Beach, Florida, by a driver named William K. Vanderbilt; even so, the publicity surrounding Ford’s achievement was valuable to the auto pioneer, who in June of the previous year had incorporated the Ford Motor Company, which would eventually go on to become one of America’s Big Three automakers.

 Henry Ford was born on a farm in present-day Dearborn, Michigan, on July 30, 1863.
 In 1896, Ford, then an engineer in Detroit, built a four-wheel, self-propelled vehicle with a gasoline engine that he called the Quadricycle.
 Three years later, he founded the Detroit Automobile Company; however, by early 1901 the business failed.
 That same year, Henry Ford became involved in auto racing as a means to promote himself and gather investors for future automaking ventures.
 Late that year, the Henry Ford Company was established.
 The following year, Ford left the business after clashing with Henry Leland, who had been hired as a consultant.
 (Leland subsequently gave Ford’s company a new name: the Cadillac Automobile Company.)